 What Is Allantoin?

 Allantoin, also known as aluminum dihydroxy allantoinate, is an extract from the comfrey plant, which is native to temperate climates of Asia and Europe.
 According to Herrmann, it has potent healing and soothing properties, and for centuries comfrey leaves were used to help heal minor skin injuries and swelling.
-Additionally, it can be found in a variety of plants such as beets, chamomile, and wheat sprouts and even tobacco seeds.
+Additionally, it can be found in a variety of plants such as beets, chamomile, wheat sprouts, and even tobacco seeds.
 Shamban adds that although it can be extracted for cosmetic usages from most of these sources, more often it's the lab-created versions we find in products.
 "Both versions are safe and effective when used in advanced skincare and are becoming more and more popular for efficacy and results," Shamban says.

-Allantoin comes in a powder form and is found in many creams and liquids such as moisturizers, exfoliators, and masks.
+Allantoin comes in powder form and is found in many creams and liquids such as moisturizers, exfoliators, and masks.
 "Although rigorous scientific studies are lacking, there is anecdotal evidence that it helps moisturize the skin by exfoliating and removing dead skin cells that prevent natural humectants from binding and retaining water in the skin," Herrmann says.

 Benefits of Allantoin for Skin

 Allantoin is multipurpose and as Shamban puts it, "the kind of employee you want on your team—one who can multitask and with a full range of talents."
-Below, eight ways allantoin can improve your skin.
+Below, are eight ways allantoin can improve your skin.

 - Moisturizes: Allantoin acts as an emollient that keeps your skin moisturized and prevents dryness and irritation.

 - Soothes skin: Allantoin has the additional functionality of being a calming agent.
 It soothes and protects the skin by forming complexes with irritant and sensitizing agents, according to Herrmann.